Fengxiang23/SelectiveMAE/README.md

 - \[2025.06\] - OpticalRS-4M has been released on 🤗[HuggingFace](https://huggingface.co/datasets/initiacms/OpticalRS-4M).
 - \[2025.06\] - The pretraining codes of the SelectiveMAE have been released.
 - \[2024.06\] - Paper has been released on [arxiv](https://arxiv.org/abs/2406.11933).
-- \[2024.06\] - The training logs of the SelectiveMAE have been released.
+- \[2024.06\] - The training logs and checkpoints of the SelectiveMAE have been released.